Are you looking for good questions to ask your spouse today to strengthen your relationship?

-Right about now, you’re going to get your hands on 121 most important questions you can ask your partner.
+Right now, you’re going to get your hands on the 121 most important questions you can ask your partner.

 These questions will no doubt help you maintain or enhance the spark of love with your partner and help you start the renewal process of your relationship today.

 Related: Save My Marriage Today Review – Don’t Buy Until You Read This…

 1) Have you ever done some things in the past that are embarrassing to you now when you are older (or wiser)?
 What are those things?

 2) What are three things you thought were not that important but important when you reached specific points in your life?
 Can you explain why these things are more important now?

 3) What would that be if you had the power to change, add, or remove anything in this world?